manticoresoftware/manticoresearch/manual/Searching/Full_text_matching/Operators.md

 <th>Table 2.
 World-wide brand awareness.</th>
 ```

-The `ZONE` operator influences the query until the next field or `ZONE` limit operator, or until the closing parenthesis.
+The `ZONE` operator affects the query until the next field or `ZONE` limit operator, or until the closing parenthesis.
 It functions exclusively with tables built with zone support (refer to [index_zones](../../Creating_a_table/NLP_and_tokenization/Advanced_HTML_tokenization.md#index_zones)) and will be disregarded otherwise.

 ### ZONESPAN limit operator